Reviewed: 5th August 2015

 Despite full knowledge that planning permission for any developments at the site was very unlikely to be approved, directors of the two companies now wound up apparently did not object as a third company, Gilbert Webb Estates Ltd, marketed and sold plots of land on the basis of claims that the scheme was worth close to £20 million.

 Gilbert Webb Estates Ltd was ordered into liquidation in December 18th 2014.

 Neither of the companies ordered into liquidation this month were accused of actively mis-selling land themselves but they were described as being “symbiotic to the land banking scheme and fortified the mis-selling of plots of land by Gilbert Webb Estates Ltd enabling all involved in the scheme to profit apart from investors”.
-Our extensive office network comprises 72 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.

 Plans that would’ve seen two of the UK largest supermarket chains merged into a single business have been knocked back by regulators.Read More